Table of Contents[Hide][Show]

 If you’re ready to try your hand at catching your own fish, this is where to get onboard!
 Book a trip online to catch calico bass, sand bass, sculpin, tuna or yellowtail.
 Open party fishing trips are available for 1/2 day, full day and overnights.

 This is an intense and competitive sport, best left for older teens and adults.
 My husband is an avid fisherman, often fishing from his kayak in La Jolla.
 But when he books a charter boat trip, Fisherman’s Landing is his first choice.
 Rod rentals are available.

 More Point Loma-Area Places to Explore in San Diego

 - Shelter Island is home to Shoreline Park, a mile-long promenade that stretches along the bay side.
 There is a public fishing pier, boat launching ramp and grand views of the San Diego skyline.

 - A San Diego sunset over the ocean can’t be beat.
 The Sunset Cliffs locale is a favorite.
-Enjoy the evening at Sunset Cliffs Park, a seaside park with sweeping views of the Pacific and cliff rocks.
+Enjoy the evening at Sunset Cliffs Natural Park, a seaside park with sweeping views of the Pacific and cliff rocks.

 Other Must-Visit Areas in San Diego

 To embrace more of the cultural history of San Diego, visit Old Town.
 It’s the best spot for authentic Mexican food as well as shopping and free museums.
 You’ll find Old Town along with SeaWorld and Gaslamp Quarter in this San Diego 3-day itinerary.